peterbillhu/TDA_for_SleepWake_Classifications/README.md

 =======================================================================================================================================

-Except using lauch.m, you can also only generate certain tables you concern: For each Folder, execute the Matlab .m file named by "Generate_Table_(...)" to obtain the corresponding table(s).
+Except using launch.m, you can also only generate certain tables you concern: For each Folder, execute the Matlab .m file named by "Generate_Table_(...)" to obtain the corresponding table(s).

 The result would be stored under the fold "Table_Infos".
 For example, the file "EXP_Table_1_training_on_Training_UCD_avg.mat" means the column of  [TP, FP, TN, FN, SE, SP, ACC, PR, F1, AUC, Kappa] with respect to the testing dataset UCD.
 Or for the 2 classes classification, a column represent satistics [S22,S11,S00,S21,S20,S12,S10,S02,S01,SE2,SE1,SE0,pP2,pP1,pP0,Acc,Kappa].